Devotional to path of divine

 He used hindi language in his poetry.
 There was also a vast collection of verses called sakhis and pads by him.

 Q3.
-What were the major beliefs and practices of
+What were the major beliefs and practices of the Sufis?

 Ans; (i) They rejected outward religiosity and stressed love and devotion to God.